Jacob-McM/Employee-Data-Database-Using-PostgreSQL/README.md

 # Database Creation Using PostgreSQL
 This repo is a demonstration in my ability to create a database in PostgreSQL and query various types of information from that database.
+The database is created around employee information (salary, department, hire date, etc) for a given company.
 In this repo you will find:
 |PostgreSQL scripts  | Description |
 | ------------- | ------------- |